 Ambassadors are able to view all posts in all groups if needed, including the years and classes and the Marketplace, using the 'Monitor Community' page in Admin Mode.
 It is found right at the bottom of the admin side menu.

-This means that you can monitor what is going on in your school and are able to delete any posts and comments that are inappropriate.
+This is so Ambassadors can moderate if needed - they are able to delete any posts and comments that are inappropriate.